 - Walk to your coworker’s desk rather than email (this can also improve work relationships)

 - Take the stairs in a building rather than the elevator

 As you get stronger, increase the intensity or duration of your workouts!
 Run faster/longer.
 Try more challenging stretches or yoga positions, and/or lift heavier weights.
 Do not do too much too quickly.
 Allow your body time to adjust and recover as you increase your activity level.
-On treatment days when you are feeling lower energy, engaging in low-intensity movement such as walking can actually help improve energy levels.
+Even on treatment days when you are feeling low energy, engaging in low-intensity movement such as walking can actually help improve energy levels.